britecharts/britecharts/src/doc/tutorials/getting-started.md

 ```

 We instantiate a new chart by calling the function bar() inside the britecharts object in the global namespace:
 ```js
 const barChart = britecharts.bar();
 ```
-We will need a simple dataset to render the bar chart.
-We can find the right format of the data by visiting the [API documentation][barChartAPI] for the Bar Chart component.
-Developers need to find the data definition at the top of the page, in this case, it is a link labeled [BarChartData][barChartDataSchema].
+We need a simple dataset to render the bar chart.
+We can find the right format of the data by visiting the [API documentation][barChartAPI] for the bar chart component.
+Developers need to find the data definition at the top of the page; in this case, it is a link labeled [BarChartData][barChartDataSchema].
 It looks like this:
 ```json
 [
     {